7 Things You Need to Know About Miniature Shelties

 Miniature Sheltie breeders hope to see the AKC introduce a separate dog breed standard.

-To date, the AKC has resisted this line of thinking.
-Which means there are very few Mini Sheltie puppies produced each year.
-And yet there's a high demand for Miniature Shelties within the pet trade, which leads us to the tragic and maddening existence of puppy mills.
+To date, the AKC has resisted this line of thinking, so there are very few Mini Sheltie puppies produced each year.
+And yet there's a high demand for Miniature Shelties within the pet trade—which leads us to the tragic and maddening existence of puppy mills.

 2. Puppy mills thrive on the sale of novelty breeds like Mini Shelties